 If you're having issues signing in to your account, see When you can't sign in to your Microsoft account for help.
 Also, you can get more info about what to do when you receive the “That Microsoft account doesn't exist” message when you try to sign in to your Microsoft account.

-The Microsoft Authenticator app helps you sign in to your accounts when you're using two-factor verification.
-Two-factor verification helps you to use your accounts more securely because passwords can be forgotten, stolen, or compromised.
-Two-factor verification uses a second factor like your phone to make it harder for other people to break in to your account.
-You can use the Microsoft Authenticator app in multiple ways:
+The Microsoft Authenticator app helps you sign in to your accounts when you're using two-step verification.
+Two-step verification helps you to use your accounts more securely because passwords can be forgotten, stolen, or compromised.
+Two-step verification uses a second step like your phone to make it harder for other people to break in to your account.
+You can use the Authenticator app in multiple ways:

 Phone sign-in.
 A version of two-factor verification that lets you sign in without requiring a password, using your username and your mobile device with your fingerprint, face, or PIN.